Chair: Professor Ronald Begley

 Associate Professor: James Conley

-The department has enjoyed a long-term affiliation with the Rome Center, sponsored by Loyola University of Chicago.
+The Classics Department has enjoyed a long-term affiliation with the Rome Center, sponsored by Loyola University of Chicago.
 Students have both taken courses at the Center and utilized fantastic opportunities to travel to classical sites while enrolled within the city of Rome itself.